Here are the UK cashback apps you need to reduce your food shop bill.

-Here’s why Click Snap is my runner-up:
+Here’s why Click Snap is great:

 It’s worth noting that you can’t get cashback for the same item using the same receipt because of the partnership between Click Snap and CheckoutSmart – if you want to take advantage of the same offer, buy your items separately and upload the receipts separately.